mautic/developer-documentation-new/docs/design/labelling.rst

 Use sentence—case capitalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. vale off

 Sentence-style capitalization is the preferred method for UI text elements due to its readability and efficiency.
-This style, which is predominantly lowercase, makes it easy for readers to distinguish between common nouns and proper nouns, and is generally considered the quickest Form to read.
+This style, which is predominantly lowercase, makes it easy for readers to distinguish between common nouns and proper nouns, and is generally considered the quickest form to read.

+.. vale on

 When using sentence-case capitalization, only capitalize the initial letter of the first word in the text and other words that require capitalization, such as proper nouns.